March 31, 2009

 And now, with a small team of social media experts joining the fold here, WordPress just feels right for a collaborative effort of this kind — and for nonprofit solutions.
 TypePad remains a strong choice for individuals starting their first blog.

 If there’s a downside to WordPress, it can be this: Given all the cool things you can do — all the gleaming eye candy — you may be tempted to do too much.
-We’re fighting that impulse, as we want to take advantage of some of those thousands of other cool plug-ins out there while keeping a watchful eye on site performance.JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or leave a comment.
+We’re fighting that impulse, as we want to take advantage of some of those thousands of other cool plug-ins out there while keeping a watchful eye on site performance.JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 I'm relatively new to blogging,only since Dec 09, and because I'm easily overwhelmed, chose Blogger.
 Now that I'm familiar with it and have bumped up against its limitations, I looking to switch to something more robust that I can still handle.
 This comparison has helped immensely, and will be sharing it with others who may have the same question, Thank you,